ccarroll1993/Data-Project/README.md

     Job title, company, company's rating, job location, salary, days posted, remote or not, new job or not, if the job is urgently hiring and job posting's url.
 - Add results to excel spreadsheet (Complete)
 - Add "minimum experience", "maximum experience" and "job skills" columns to results (Complete)
-- Load these results into a database
+- Load these results into a database (Complete)
 - Create a report of the job postings
 - Create a SQL job to automate table refresh and reporting